Our COVID-19 office policy, including hours of operation, is outlined on our Contact Us page.

 Special offers & promotions*:

-- G Adventures has introduced a “Vaccinated Tours” program, with each trip having a fully vaccinated chief experience officer (CEO or tour guide) confirmed to lead the tour, on which all travellers must also be fully vaccinated (final dose administered at least 14 days prior to day 1 of the tour).
-Due to the slower roll-out of vaccinations in some of G Adventures destinations, and to support the CEOs or tour guides in those countries, they will also be introducing ‘Travel-Ready’ tours.
+“Vaccinated Tours” program offer trips with only fully vaccinated guides to lead the tour, on which all travellers must also be fully vaccinated (final dose administered at least 14 days prior to day 1 of the tour).
+Due to the slower roll-out of vaccinations in some of G Adventures destinations, and to support the tour guides in those countries, they will also be introducing ‘Travel-Ready’ tours.
 On Travel-Ready tours, all travellers and CEOs must have either received a full COVID-19 vaccination, or have a negative PCR test within 96 hours prior to day one of their tour’s departure.

-- Insight Vacations has launched a new 12-day itinerary, Venice & The Croatian Coast, a women-only tour, as part of its Wander Women series of journeys created for women, by women.
-The itinerary will have two departures, June and September, 2022, offering enriching travel experiences that cater to the diverse interests of female clients and introduce guests to inspiring women in communities across Croatia.
+- Insight Vacations has launched a new Wander Women series of journeys created for women, by women.
+One of the tours being offered is a 12-day itinerary, Venice & The Croatian Coast, with two departures, June and September, 2022.
+These women only tours will offer enriching travel experiences, cater to the diverse interests of female clients and introduce guests to inspiring women in communities across Croatia.
 Email us to receive information on the itinerary and pricing.

 *All sales and promotions posted on this page are subject to the Terms and Conditions of the operator and may be changed or withdrawn at any time, without prior notice.